simov/grant/README.md

 }
 ```

 In this case a `callback` route is not needed, and it will be ignored if provided.
-The response data will be available in the request/response lifecycle `state` instead:
+The response data will be available in the request/response lifecycle state object instead:

 ```js
 res.locals.grant.response // Express